How to Deal With a Toxic Boss

 If you don’t feel comfortable approaching your boss or HR department about your boss’s behavior, try reaching out to other employees.
 If you come to find that they too have noticed similar behavior, you can get together and address the issue as a group.

-Sometimes talking about your concerns with like-minded individuals can act as a coping mechanism on its own — preventing you from having to report your concerns at all.
-Having that outside perspective can help you determine whether or not the issues you are faced with are worth worrying over, or if you’re perceiving them wrong.
+Sometimes talking about your concerns with like-minded individuals can act as a coping mechanism on its own.
+It can prevent you from having to report your concerns at all.
+Having that outside perspective can help you determine whether the issues are worth worrying over.

 If you’re willing, try having a candid conversation with your boss about their behavior.
 Keep in mind when doing so though that you do not want to catch them off guard with this conversation — for they may feel attacked and attempt to retaliate.
 Instead, let the conversation flow organically.
 If you sense that they are in a good mood, casually bring up an offensive joke they said in the past and how it made you feel.
 Or let them know you and a few other employees feel as if they are acting out of the ordinary.